Module information for incoming Erasmus and Exchange students interested in modules in French Studies .

 Masters Level Erasmus students only

 Masters level Erasmus students may choose from a further list of specialist options.
-These vary from year to year.
-Please ask which modules are available when you arrive in Birmingham.
+These vary from year to year and places are often limited.
+Please ask which modules are available when you arrive in Birmingham or get in touch in advance.

 For further information contact: